krisleech/seeds/README.md

     $ rake seeds:sow

-To only include certain Models
+To only include certain Models (this should work using table names also, but it's not tested yet)

     $ seeds:sow['{:include => "ModelName,ModelName"}']

-To only exclude certain Models
+To only exclude certain Models (this should work using table names also, but it's not tested yet)

     $ seeds:sow['{:exclude => "Modelname,ModelName"}']